frequently asked questions

 12. What days and hours are parking meters enforced?

 Parking meters are enforced from 8 a.m. to 6 p.m.
 Monday through Friday.
 They are free overnight on weeknights and all weekend.
-So if you’re coming downtown for a ballgame, trip to theatre or just dinner on a weeknight or weekend, you have plenty of free parking options on the street near your destination.
+So if you’re coming downtown for a ballgame, trip to theater or just dinner on a weeknight or weekend, you have plenty of free parking options on the street near your destination.

 13. How can I find parking spaces for my employees?